A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: Overview of Research Strategy

-Because of its importance, we say again that this programme of research is a unique attempt to simplify and integrate observations and concepts across artificial intelligence, mainstream computing, mathematics, and human learning, perception and cognition, with information compression as a unifying theme.
+As already mentioned, the `SP' research, up to now, is a unique attempt to simplify and integrate observations and concepts across a broad canvass, with information compression as a unifying theme.
+We envisage that the same principles will apply in the future developments described in this paper.

-This long-term objective is now showing potential to produce dividends in spades:
+Already, this long-term objective is showing many potential dividends:

 \begin{itemize}